wp-plugins/adobe-xmp-for-wp/readme.txt

 == Description ==

-Retrieve the following Adobe XMP / IPTC information from images in the WordPress Media Library and NextGEN Galleries.
+Retrieve the following Adobe XMP / IPTC information from images in the WordPress Media Library and NextGEN Galleries:

 * Creator Email
 * Owner Name